 Wellbeing can be defined as the state of feeling healthy and happy.
 As a concept, it brings together both physical and mental wellness and has connotations of peacefulness, contentedness, harmony, connectedness and a lack of negativity or disruption.

 Wellbeing is a popular phrase at the moment, particularly in the world of work.
-Stress, resilience, work-life balance and mental health are often associated with wellbeing.
+Stress, resilience, work-life balance, social pain and mental health are often associated with wellbeing.
 Many people think that wellbeing is increasingly important in a world that continues to become more connected, faster paced and perhaps more stressful.
 Luckily, there are lots of things that individuals and leaders can do to improve their own, or their teams’, wellbeing.

 The Two Domains of Wellbeing